joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/06/11/crosswords/wordle-review-1819.html

 **The Knicks’ Game 4 Comeback Was Epic.
 So Was Their Fans’ Response.**\
-`The crowd at Madison Square Garden was forlorn as the New York Knicks fell far behind in Game 4 of the N.B.A. finals.
+`The crowd at Madison xSquare Garden was forlorn as the New York Knicks fell far behind in Game 4 of the N.B.A. finals.
 After they won, it was electric.`\
 https://www.nytimes.com/2026/06/11/nyregion/knicks-game-4-fans-nba-finals-nyc.html

 **America Signed Up for the World Cup.
 FIFA Stuck You With the Tab.**\